Valve Corporation: Source 2, virtual reality and Half-Life: Alyx (2015–present)

 In March 2020, Valve released Half-Life: Alyx, a VR game.
 It received acclaim and was described as VR's first killer app.
 Newell said in January 2021 that the success of Alyx created desire within the company to develop more games, and that several were under development.
-Valve collaborated with Netflix for Dota: Dragon's Blood, an animated television series based on Dota, to premiere in March 2021.
-In February 2022, Valve released the Steam Deck, a portable game system that runs on SteamOS.
+Valve collaborated with Netflix for Dota: Dragon's Blood, an animated television series based on Dota, which premiered in March 2021.
+In February 2022, Valve released the Steam Deck, a portable game system that runs on Linux-based SteamOS with the Proton compatibility layer that allows most Windows games on Steam to run on Linux without modification.
+In September 2023, Valve released Counter-Strike 2.
+It received generally favorable reviews, but player reception was mixed.

+In 2024, Valve began beta-testing a new multiplayer game, Deadlock, a combination of a hero shooter and MOBA.
+In September, staff members from Hopoo Games, developers of Risk of Rain, announced that they had been employed at Valve.
+According to a report by Forbes Australia published in December 2024, Valve had an annual revenue of $5 billion by 2023, with a 40% profit margin.
+Steam accounted for around 60% of this revenue, double that of 2019.

+In November 2025, Valve announced a new line of hardware, consisting of a redesigned Steam Controller and Steam Machine, as well as the Steam Frame, a new standalone VR headset.
+All three are scheduled for release in early 2026.